Stratifying Systems via a Nested Family of Torsion Pairs: Conditions for the existence of a stratifying system

-K. Erdmann and C. S\'aenz proved that $\mathcal{F}(\Delta)$ is a Jordan-H\"older category if $\Delta$ is a finite stratifying system \cite[Lemma 1.4]{definicaosistemaestratificante}.
-Using this result, we can show that $\mathcal{F}(\Delta)$ is a Jordan-H\"older category even if $\Delta$ is an infinite stratifying system.
+K. Erdmann and C. S\'aenz proved that $\mathcal{F}(\Delta)$ is a Jordan-H\"older category if $\Delta$ is a stratifying system of finite size \cite[Lemma 1.4]{definicaosistemaestratificante} in $\modd A$.
+Using this result, we can show that $\mathcal{F}(\Delta)$ is a Jordan-H\"older category even if $\Delta$ is a stratifying system of infinite size.